Singularities of equidistants and global centre symmetry sets of Lagrangian submanifolds: Definition of the global centre symmetry set.

 Note that, when $M$ is a circle on the plane, $\mathbb E(M)$ is the (double) cone, which is a smooth manifold with nonsingular projection $\pi$ everywhere, but at its singular point, which projects to the centre of the circle.
 From this, we generalize the notion of centre of symmetry.
 Thus, let $\pi_r$ be the restriction of $\pi$ to the affine extended wave front of $M$: $\pi_r=\pi|_{\mathbb E(M)}$.
 A point $x\in \mathbb E(M)$ is a {\bf critical} point of $\pi_r$ if the germ of $\pi_r$ at $x$ fails to be the germ of a regular projection of a smooth submanifold.
-We now introduce the main definition of this paper: \begin{defn} The {\bf Global Centre Symmetry} set of $M$, $GCS(M)$, is the image under $\pi$ of the locus of critical points of $\pi_r$. \end{defn} \begin{rem} The set $GCS(M)$ is the bifurcation set of a family of affine equidistants (family of chords of weakly parallel pairs) of $M$. \end{rem} \begin{rem} In general, $GCS(M)$ consists of two components: the {\bf caustic $\Sigma(M)$} being the projection of the singular locus of $\mathbb E(M)$ and the {\bf criminant $\Delta(M)$} being the (closure of) the image under $\pi_r$ of the set of regular points of $\mathbb E(M)$ which are critical points of the projection $\pi$ restricted to the regular part of $\mathbb E(M)$. $\Delta(M)$ is the envelope of the family of regular parts of momentary equidistants, while $\Sigma(M)$ contains all the singular points of momentary equidistants. \end{rem}
+We now introduce the main definition of this paper: \begin{defn} The {\bf global centre symmetry} set of $M$, $GCS(M)$, is the image under $\pi$ of the locus of critical points of $\pi_r$. \end{defn} \begin{rem} The set $GCS(M)$ is the bifurcation set of a family of affine equidistants (family of chords of weakly parallel pairs) of $M$.

+In general, $GCS(M)$ consists of two components: the {\bf caustic $\Sigma(M)$} being the projection of the singular locus of $\mathbb E(M)$ and the {\bf criminant $\Delta(M)$} being the (closure of) the image under $\pi_r$ of the set of regular points of $\mathbb E(M)$ which are critical points of the projection $\pi$ restricted to the regular part of $\mathbb E(M)$. $\Delta(M)$ is the envelope of the family of regular parts of momentary equidistants, while $\Sigma(M)$ contains all the singular points of momentary equidistants. \end{rem}

-The above definition (with its following remarks) is only a very slight modification of the definition that has already been introduced and used by Giblin and Zakalyukin \cite{GZ1} to study centre symmetry sets of hypersurfaces.
+The above definition (with its following remarks) is a slight modification of the definition that has already been introduced by Giblin and Zakalyukin \cite{GZ1}.
 However, in our present definition the whole manifold $M$ is considered, as opposed to pairs of germs, as in \cite{GZ1}, and weak parallelism is also taken into account.
 Considering the whole manifold in the definition leads to the following simple but important result: